 Greer Grimsley - Bass-Baritone

 Grimsley is internationally recognized as an outstanding singing actor and one of the most prominent Wagnerian singers of our day.
-Continuing his reign as a leading interpreter of Wotan, he recently sang the eminent role for the Metropolitan Opera’s Ring Cycle in Robert Lepage’s landmark production in the Spring of 2013, directly followed by Stephen Wadsworth’s production for Seattle Opera, his 3rd complete Cycle for the company in the last decade.
+Continuing his reign as a leading interpreter of the god Wotan, he recently sang the eminent role for the Metropolitan Opera’s Ring Cycle in Robert Lepage’s landmark production in the spring of 2013, directly followed by Stephen Wadsworth’s production for Seattle Opera, his 3rd complete Cycle for the company in the last decade.
 The Huffington Post exclaimed: “Grimsley commanded the stage in ‘Das Rheingold’ and ‘Die Walkure’ with his wide-ranging and handsome voice, and equally so in ‘Siegfried.’
 He was fresh and powerful in all that he did.
 He sings…well…like a God...
 The world has waited for a very long time for a Wotan who can sing without barking or rasping, and he has arrived.

-International engagements have also included Scarpia in Tosca at the Oper der Stadt Köln, at the Deutsche Oper Berlin, The Norwegian National Opera in Oslo, and at the Hyogo Performing Arts Center in Japan; Jokanaan in Salome with the Deutsche Oper Berlin, Aarhus-Den Jyske Opera in Denmark, the Scottish Opera, and the Opera de Bellas Artes in Mexico; Mephistopheles in Faust in Oviedo, Spain; Mandryka in Arabella with the Royal Danish Opera; Don Pizzarro in Fidelio with the Scottish Opera as well as the Portuguese National Opera São Carlos; Jack Rance in La Fanciulla del West and the title role in Bluebeard’s Castle with L’Opera de Montreal; the title role in Don Giovanni and Scarpia in Tosca with the Stadttheater Basel in Switzerland; the Villains in Les Contes d’Hoffmann with New Israeli Opera; and Amonasro in Aïda with Opera de Caracas in Venezuela.
+International engagements also include Scarpia in Tosca at the Oper der Stadt Köln, at the Deutsche Oper Berlin, The Norwegian National Opera in Oslo, and at the Hyogo Performing Arts Center in Japan; Jokanaan in Salome with the Deutsche Oper Berlin, Aarhus-Den Jyske Opera in Denmark, the Scottish Opera, and the Opera de Bellas Artes in Mexico; Mephistopheles in Faust in Oviedo, Spain; Mandryka in Arabella with the Royal Danish Opera; Don Pizarro in Fidelio with the Scottish Opera as well as the Portuguese National Opera São Carlos; Jack Rance in La Fanciulla del West and the title role in Bluebeard’s Castle with L’Opera de Montreal; the title role in Don Giovanni and Scarpia in Tosca with the Stadttheater Basel in Switzerland; the Villains in Les Contes d’Hoffmann with New Israeli Opera; and Amonasro in Aïda with Opera de Caracas in Venezuela.

-In North America his more recent performances have also included Captain Balstrode in Peter Grimes, Escamillo in Carmen, Jochanaan in Salome, and Scarpia in Tosca with The Metropolitan Opera; Canyka in the world prèmiere of Ashoka’s Dream with Santa Fe Opera Richard Lionheart in Marschner’s Der Templer und Die Juden with the Wexford Festival; Scarpia in Tosca with Seattle Opera, San Diego Opera, L’Opera de Montreal, Portland Opera, Pittsburgh Opera, New Orleans Opera, and Opera Colorado; Mephistopheles in Faust at the San Diego Opera, New Orleans Opera, and in a new production with Arizona Opera; Don Pizzarro in Fidelio with Opera Company of Philadelphia and Portland Opera; Jack Rance in La Fanciulla del West with Seattle Opera; the title role of Macbeth with Vancouver Opera and Opera Lyra Ottawa; Amonasro in Aida with Portland Opera; the High Priest in Samson et Dalila with San Diego Opera; and Claggart in Billy Budd with Pittsburgh Opera, and most recently, in his Los Angeles Opera début.
+In North America his performances have also included Captain Balstrode in Peter Grimes, Escamillo in Carmen, Jochanaan in Salome, and Scarpia in Tosca with The Metropolitan Opera; Canyka in the world prèmiere of Ashoka’s Dream with Santa Fe Opera Richard Lionheart in Marschner’s Der Templer und Die Juden with the Wexford Festival; Scarpia in Tosca with Seattle Opera, San Diego Opera, Opéra de Montréal, Portland Opera, Pittsburgh Opera, and Opera Colorado; Méphistophélès in Faust at the San Diego Opera, New Orleans Opera, and in a new production with Arizona Opera; Don Pizarro in Fidelio with Santa Fe Opera, Seattle Opera, and Portland Opera; Jack Rance in La fanciulla del West with Seattle Opera; the title role of Macbeth with Minnesota Opera, Vancouver Opera, and Opera Lyra Ottawa; Amonasro in Aïda with Portland Opera; and Claggart in Billy Budd with Pittsburgh Opera, and most recently, in his Los Angeles Opera début.

-Mr. Grimsley first came to international attention as Escamillo in the Peter Brook production of La Tragédie de Carmen, which he has sung in venues around the world, including his Italian debuts at the Festival dei Due Mondi in Spoleto and the Teatro Comunale di Bologna.
-He also performed Escamillo in Bizet’s Carmen with the Seattle Opera, Baltimore Opera, Opera Company of Philadelphia, Vancouver Opera, Edmonton Opera, the St. Louis Symphony, the Teatro Real, the Grand Théâtre de Genève, the Scottish Opera, Milwaukee Symphony Orchestra, and at the Bregenz Festival in Austria.
+Mr. Grimsley first came to international attention as Escamillo in the Peter Brook production of La tragédie de Carmen, which he subsequently performed in venues around the world, including his Italian débuts at the Festival dei Due Mondi in Spoleto and the Teatro Comunale di Bologna.
+He also performed Escamillo in Bizet’s Carmen in over 15 productions throughout the world.
+He currently resides in New Orleans with his wife, mezzo-soprano voice professor, Luretta Bybee.